 A complaint and an answer to a complaint are the most common pleadings in civil litigation.
 The elements of the complaint and answer are included below.

-(ix) a Prayer for Relief section making statements regarding the specific relief that the complainant desires the court to grant him or her (typically, money damages and/or injunctive relief).
+- a Prayer for Relief section making statements regarding the specific relief that the complainant desires the court to grant them (typically, money damages and/or injunctive relief).3 See Utah R. Civ.
+P. 7(c).

 To see examples of the elements of a complaint in action, please visit our Work Samples page on our website.